-Macquarie Capital today announced it has taken a majority ownership interest in UK rural broadband and fiber provider Voneus, with a total investment of up to £30m.
+Macquarie Capital today announced it has taken a majority ownership interest in UK rural broadband and fiber provider Voneus, bringing the company’s total equity raised to £22.5m.
 This follows Macquarie Capital’s initial £10m investment in Voneus, in August 2019.
 Additionally, Macquarie Capital is also partnering with the Israel Infrastructure Fund (IIF) to fund further equity into Voneus.

 Voneus will use the equity injection from Macquarie Capital and IIF to begin its fiber roll-out activity across rural areas of the UK.
 To-date, the company has not yet passed any homes with fiber infrastructure.

 Voneus – Macquarie Capital’s UK Fiber Broadband Vehicle

 Voneus is a fiber “challenger” that specializes in connecting rural homes and businesses that are effectively off-the-grid.
 Specifically, the company focuses on providing service to poorly connected or difficult to reach communities.

 Since its establishment in 2015, Voneus has only offered its customers a broadband solution using Fixed Wireless Access (FWA) technology.
 Currently, the company serves over 4.0k homes and businesses in 25 rural communities in the UK.
 Specifically, the company’s footprint covers Lancashire and Yorkshire in northern England as well as the Cotswolds and Devon in southern England.

 The initial £10m funding from Macquarie Capital helped strengthen Voneus’ management team and enabled the company to prepare for the shift to building-out fiber infrastructure.